banner

 Expectations

-Recipient of the AFAAR fellowship grant must agree to the following:
+Recipient of the AFAAR funding must agree to the following:

 • A mid-year progress report detailing progress, anticipated outcomes, as well as setbacks and concerns